Bank Secrecy Act Compliance Two-Day School

 To order a printed manual, please click here.

 To order an electronic manual, please click here.

 Printed Item No: M-BS2

 A manual designed to encompass the broad range of topics included in the realm of the Bank Secrecy Act and Anti-Money Laundering.

-- Establishing a Risk-Based Program of Identifying and Classifying Your Customers / Members
+- Establishing a Risk-Based Program of Identifying and Classifying Your Clients

 - Overview of Regulatory and Statutory Components of BSA

 - Customer/Member Identification and Other Title II Programs